danilocurvelo/imd0030-20242/projects/priority-queues.md

 ### OptimizedHeapMinPQ

-A optimized binary heap priority queue supported by a `HashMap` that associates each item with its array index to speed-up `contains` and `changePriority`.
+A optimized binary heap priority queue supported by a `HashMap` that associates each element with its array index to speed-up `contains` and `changePriority`.
 Use the [`MinPQ`](https://github.com/kevin-wayne/algs4/blob/master/src/main/java/edu/princeton/cs/algs4/MinPQ.java) class as a reference.

 1. Identify methods in the reference class that are most similar to our interface.
 1. Adapt the code to implement our interface.
 Make sure all tests pass before optimizing the code.
-1. Optimize the code by adding a `HashMap` synchronized to the state of the items in the array.
+1. Optimize the code by adding a `HashMap` synchronized to the state of the elements in the array.

 {: .deliverable }
 Explain the part of the `OptimizedHeapMinPQ` class that you're most proud of programming.